ibm-cloud-docs/pattern-vpc-security/governance-risk-and-compliance-domain.md

 ### Options
 {: #auditing-options}

  - **{{site.data.keyword.compliance_long}}** - Customers can use this tool for compliance monitoring and audit reports.
-This is highly reccommended due to its tight integration with {{site.data.keyword.Bluemix_notm}}.
+This is highly reccommended due to its tight integration with {{site.data.keyword.Bluemix_notm}}
  - **Palo Alto Prisma Cloud** - This option may be applicable if there is need for multi-cloud compliance monitoring.
 Or the customer may already be using this platform.
-Using this solution just for {{site.data.keyword.Bluemix_notm}} is not recommended due to possible costs and solution configuration complexities.
+Using this solution just for {{site.data.keyword.Bluemix_notm}} is not recommended due to possible costs and solution configuration complexities
  - **No Compliance Monitoring** - Customers could possibly forgo compliance monitoring and auditing if the workloads are non-regulated and there are no audit reporting requirements.

 ### Best Practices